SyncfusionExamples/wpf-gridcontrol-fit-the-columns-and-rows-size-based-on-content/README.md

-# Fit the columns and rows size based on custom control size
+# Fit the Columns and Rows Size Based on Custom Control Size

 This example demonstrates how to adjust the column and row height based on custom control size